 At York, sustainability is more than a promise to control our waste and energy.
 It is the lens through which we see everything we do.
 It is in the character that we all have, in the space we all occupy, and in the culture we create for everyone—on campus and in our communities.
 Most importantly, it is the challenge that we must all agree to tackle together.

 York University has long been recognized as an international leader in sustainability-relevant research, teaching, partnerships, and campus practices.
-By challenging ourselves to deepen this work over the next five years, and to track and report on our contributions, we reaffirm our longstanding York values of social justice, equity, sustainability, and excellence in all that we do.
+By challenging ourselves to deepen this work, and to track and report on our contributions, we reaffirm our longstanding York values of social justice, equity, sustainability, and excellence in all that we do.

 Creating a sustainable future starts now and it starts with us.